awsdocs/amazon-sagemaker-developer-guide/doc_source/augmented-manifest.md

 {"line": "It was love at first sight.", "author": "Joseph Heller", "book": "Catch-22"}
 ```

-Amazon SageMaker ignores unlisted attribute names even if they precede, follow, or are in between listed attributes\.
+SageMaker ignores unlisted attribute names even if they precede, follow, or are in between listed attributes\.

 When using augmented manifest files, observe the following guidelines:
 + The order of the attributes listed in the `AttributeNames` parameter determines the order of the attributes passed to the algorithm in the training job\.
 + The listed `AttributeNames` can be a subset of all of the attributes in the JSON line\.
-Amazon SageMaker ignores unlisted attributes in the file\.
+SageMaker ignores unlisted attributes in the file\.
 + You can specify any type of data allowed by the JSON format in `AttributeNames`, including text, numerical, data arrays, or objects\.
 + To include an S3 URI as an attribute name, add the suffix `-ref` to it\.